 Capture email address for OneSignal with ActiveCampaign Forms

 This option is for advanced users.
-You need to be comfortable with HTML.
+You need to be comfortable with code.
 Our Customer Experience team cannot help you implement or troubleshoot code.

 With the OneSignal Web SDK, you can add custom code to your ActiveCampaign Forms to capture the Contact’s email address on submission and add them as subscribers in OneSignal.